TopGameDev/React-Capstone-App/README.md

 Once you have flask and my application running:

-- Click the sign up to register for a new account.
+- Click the sign up link to register for a new account.
 - Once registered head to the log in link and sign in with your credentials
 - Once signed in click the dashboard link to see the player tracker and post.
 There will be a side nav for navigating the dashboard.